pdelalamo/BankTransactions-Microservice/README.md

     CLIENT, ATM, INTERNAL

 -How to Test the Application:
-  1)In the directory that the DockerFile.txt is, run the next command to build de docker image: docker build -t nameyouwanttogivetotheimage
+  1)In the directory that the DockerFile.txt is, run the next command to build de docker image: docker build -t nameyouwanttogivetotheimage pathoftheDockerFile.txt
   2)after the image is created, run the next command: docker run -d --name nameyouwanttogivethecontainer -p portofyourmachinetoruntheapp:8086 nameyougavetotheimage